jsdhfssaa/VirtualPiano-Key-Converter/README.md

 Guide for Self-Built:

- -Download Only the Self-Build Folder
+ -Download ONLY the Self-Build Folder

  -Execute it